eTZapl20/nodejs-api/README.md

 C. Automate the setup, build, publish and deploy for the NUSmoney app in github workflow using a yaml file so that any changes to NUSmonay app are automatically deployed.

 Use this readme page to document the understanding, activities carried out and learning.
+Address changes.

 A. Setup and run app.js in Docker container
 1. In GitHub, fork u1inodejs-api to create this repo.